richardli/gatesweb/docs/country_selection/Sierra Leone/CM_ECMR_C_NNF.md

 ---
 # Probability of dying in the first month of life in the five years preceding the survey

-This Indicator represents the probability of dying in the first month of life in the two two years preceding the survey.
+This Indicator represents the probability of dying in the first month of life in the five years preceding the survey.

 ## Prevalance map